portsoc/hangman-in-branches/README.md

 As a result of this change, we had to move `words`, `randomIndex`, and `randomElement` to the server too.

 Back on the client side, because `statrNewGame` is an asynchronous function, we need to use the `async` keyword.
-Additionally, we have moved `addEventListeners` at the end of this function so that it gets called once the game is started (and the keyboard is created).

 ### Server checks guess and updates game